brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 	4. Add additional logins by generating a new asymmetric keypair (type=RSA) via. `$ ssh-keygen -t rsa` -> add public-key to `~/.ssh/authorized_keys` in the EC2 -> login using private-key.
 * You CANNOT use KMS with SSH for EC2 as AWS is involved in generation of KMS keys.
 * You CAN use CloudHSM with SSH for EC2 because you can EXPORT CloudHSM keys.
+* __EC2 Dedicated Instances__: run in a VPC on hardware that's dedicated to a single customer.
+Dedicated instances may still share hardware with other non-dedicated instances from the same AWS account.
+* __EC2 Dedicated Hosts__: same as above AND provides additional visibility and control over how instances are placed on a physical server + consistent deployment to same physical server each time + enables you to use existing server-bound licenses (e.g VMWare, Oracle which may require dedicated hosts) + allows you to address corporate and regulatory compliance.
+* __AWS EC2 Hypervisor__: is software, firmware, hardware that creates and runs virtual machines.
+EC2 AMIs run on 2 types of virtualisation:
+	* __Hardware Virtual Machine (HVM)__: VM guests are fully virtualised - they are not aware that they're sharing processing time with other VMs.
+	* __Paravirtual (PV)__: (MORE LIGHTWEIGHT / QUICKER) VM guests relies on hypervisor to provide support for operations that normally require privileged access = guest OS has no elevated CPU access.
+	* Hypervisor access by AWS employees is logged/audited + requires MFA + access strictly controlled.
+This cloud management plane is specially designed, built, configured and hardened.
+	* Guest OS (EC2) instances are controlled completely by customers with full root over accounts, services and apps running on EC2.
+AWS has no right to access EC2s.
+	* __AWS IS NOW SHIFTING ITS PHYSICAL SERVERS FROM XEN HYPERVISOR TO LINUX KERNEL-BASED VIRTUAL MACHINE (KVM) OPEN-SOURCE HYPERVISOR__.

+Container security principals:
+1. __Don't store secrets__
+	* Use IAM roles instead of hardcoding user credentials.
+	* Use Secrets Manager for RDS credentials and API keys.
+	* Use Amazon Certificate Manager (ACM) if you have TLS certs to store and manage.
+2. __Don't run container as AWS root__
+	* Don't run containers using your AWS Root account.
+3. __Less is more__
+	* Minimise attack surface by running one service per container, not multiple per container.
+	* Avoid unnecessary libraries: remove code/libraries you don't need in your container image.
+4. __Use trusted images only__
+	* Avoid public repos, where you don't know the origin of code.
+	* Use images from a trusted source or ones created inhouse.
+	* Scan for CVEs using Amazon Inspector or external tools.
+	* __AWS Elastic Container Registry (ECR)__ to store your own container images and use __AWS Elastic Container Service (ECS)__ to run containers.
+5. __Infrastructure security__
+	* Avoid public internet by using __ECS Interface Endpoints__ (similar to VPC endpoints)
+	* If using public internet, use TLS to secure end-to-end communication between end-users and your apps running in containers.
+	* __Amazon Certificate Manager (ACM)__ can be used to provide single, central interface for storing and managing certificates.
+It integrates well with many AWS services.